-A chimney has many parts that must be in proper order to ensure optimum efficiency as well as your family’s and property’s safety.
+A chimney has many parts that must be in the proper order to ensure optimum efficiency as well as your family’s and property’s safety.
 As any well-educated chimney sweep will tell you, there’s the smoke chamber which serves to guide smoke and noxious gases out of the fireplace and into the flue; which then guides the smoke up and out of the house into the open.
 Then you have the damper that you must not forget to open when lighting a fire and close when the chimney is not in use.

 What is Chimney Flashing?

 Chimney flashing is the sheet metal installed for the purpose of ensuring that the connection between the chimney and roof is watertight.
 It seals the space between your roof and your chimney.
 Chimney flashing keeps rain and the water from melting snow from leaking into your house.
-The corners of your chimney are particular prone to such damage.
-If left unchecked, these leaks can result into huge damages that can lead to very costly repairs.
+The corners of your chimney are particularly prone to such damage.
+If left unchecked, these leaks can result in huge damages that can lead to very costly repairs.

 Reasons from a Chimney Sweep on why flashing may need to be replaced

--If the flashing is missing as a result of erosion or it has been worn off by effects of adverse weather.
+- If the flashing is missing as a result of erosion or it has been worn off by effects of adverse weather.

--When the shingles on your roof are being replaced.
+- When the shingles on your roof are being replaced.

--The flashing is rusted since most are made of galvanized steel, aluminum or copper.
+- The flashing is rusted since most are made of galvanized steel, aluminum or copper.

--The flashing has been covered up with roofing tar, thus reducing its effectiveness.
+- The flashing has been covered up with roofing tar, thus reducing its effectiveness.

 How to Fix It